top of page

 Screenshot 2025-07-28 at 09.23_edited.pn

 In “Mill Mountain” (Black Cat Weekly #204 https://blackcatweekly.com/b/Vol5Y), Spencer Mason is on the run from cops in three states, hoping to survive another day.
+“Mill Mountain” will appear in The Best Mystery Stories of the Year 2026.

 In "Amanda Ross,” a chance meeting at a bar leads to a dangerous plan for justice.
 You can read it here: https://blackcatweekly.com/b/g5pmF.